-Oregon grape holly (Mahonia aquifolium) is a handsome, 3- to 6-foot ornamental shrub that can play a number of roles in the garden.
+Oregon grape holly (Mahonia aquifolium) is a handsome, 3 to 6 foot (1-2 m.) ornamental shrub that can play a number of roles in the garden.
 The shrub’s appearance changes with the seasons.
-In spring the branches bear long, hanging clusters of lightly fragrant, yellow flowers which give way to dark blue berries in summer.
+In spring, the branches bear long, hanging clusters of lightly fragrant, yellow flowers which give way to dark, blue berries in summer.
 New spring foliage is bronze in color, turning green as it matures.
-In fall the leaves take on a pleasing purplish cast.
+In fall, the leaves take on a pleasing, purplish cast.

-Another grape holly plant, creeping Mahonia (M. repens) makes an excellent ground cover.
-With foliage, flowers and berries similar to the Oregon grape holly shrub, creeping grape holly has all the features of the taller form in a plant that grows only 9 to 15 inches tall.
-The plants spread by means of underground rhizomes, and seedlings often emerge under the plant where berries fall to the ground.
+Another grape holly plant, creeping Mahonia (M. repens) makes an excellent groundcover.
+With foliage, flowers, and berries similar to the Oregon grape holly shrub, creeping grape holly has all the features of the taller form in a plant that grows only 9 to 15 inches (23-46 cm.) tall.
+The plants spread by means of underground rhizomes and seedlings often emerge under the plant where berries fall to the ground.

 Plant grape hollies in a partially shaded area with moist, neutral to slightly acidic, well-draining soil.
 M. aquifolium makes an excellent specimen or foundation plant and also looks good in shrub groupings or borders.
 When closely planted, the prickly, holly-like foliage forms a barrier that few animals will try to penetrate.

 M. repens likes full sun in cool climates and afternoon shade where summers are hot.
-Plant creeping Mahonia as a ground cover in a variety of situations.
-It serves to stabilize soil on slopes and hillsides, and it is deer resistant, making it a good choice for woodland areas.
+Plant creeping Mahonia as a groundcover in a variety of situations.
+It serves to stabilize soil on slopes and hillsides, and is deer resistant, making it a good choice for woodland areas.